carlogilmar/the-rabbit-notes/books/engineering_management.md

   - List your complementary activities.
   - Sketch how your profile is evolving during the time.
   - Use this tool for you own and for share with your team/manager.

-- Familiarize and connect with the Team Values and the Company Values.